NCAA Football AP Top 25 | Ledger Independent – Maysville Online

 7:30 p.m.

-ABC — NBA Finals: LA Lakers vs. Miami, Game 3, ESPN Wide World of Sports Complex, Orlando, Fla.
+ABC — NBA Finals: LA Lakers vs. Miami, Game 6, ESPN Wide World of Sports Complex, Orlando, Fla. (if necessary)

 NFL FOOTBALL